-I have been a member of the University of Wisconsin–Madison faculty since 2006.
-I teach in the Department of Human Development & Family Studies and lead a research team in the UW Couples Lab.
-At UW–Madison, I currently serve as Associate Dean of Research in the School of Human Ecology and chair the University Committee.
+I have been a member of UW–Madison faculty since 2006.
+I teach in the Human Development & Family Studies department and lead a research team in the UW Couples Lab.
+I currently serve as associate dean for research in the School of Human Ecology and chair the University Committee.
 I recently completed a term on the NIH Psychosocial Development, Risk, and Prevention (PDRP) study section.

 My broad program of research has focused on the role of intimate and family relationships in shaping development across the lifespan.
 My studies here have capitalized on methods for assessing romantic partners’ and family members’ experiences in daily life.
 As an example, my colleagues and I have conducted a series of studies on the occurrence of marital conflict in families’ homes and its implications for child, parent, and family functioning.
 We have also documented interdependence or close connection between romantic couples as well as family members along multiple domains, recently finding congruency in spouses’ negative affect during conflict (more so for anger and hostility than for sadness and fear), and demonstrating reliable covariation in family members’ cortisol levels across the day.